- Lead Organisation

-The feasibility study is seen as an important pre-requisite to overcome major barriers to deployment, and to unlock further investment in tidal turbine technology.
+The Tidal Turbine Reef Feasibility Study is seen as an important pre-requisite to overcome major barriers to deployment, and to unlock further investment in tidal turbine technology.

 This technology shares many elements of wind and river hydro systems, so the experience gained in design, fabrication, engineering and operation will apply to a variety of emerging projects.

 - Name: Eoghan Quinn - Technology Development Manager

 - Phone: +61 (08) 6311 6036

 The proposed modelling will demonstrate a commercialisation roadmap for the Tidal Turbine Reef LCOE.

 The modelling will be based on existing tidal energy projects and technology and experience drawn directly from the offshore oil and gas sector.

 It will provide a benchmark for placing this concept within the landscape of both marine energy and renewable energy more broadly.

 Tidal turbines offer potential as a form of renewable, 100% predictable (intermittent) base-load generation technology.